 Did You Know: They not only build their colonies outside, they can also setup house inside.
 If you notice small hills inside your home, vacuum them up (and dispose vacuum contents in sealed plastic bags immediately).
 If a large nest has been built, this is a good time to bring in an exterminator.

-- If it’s winter (below freezing) and your home has ants, you likely have a nest inside the house.
+- If it’s winter (below freezing) and your home has ants, you likely have a nest inside the dwelling.

 Controlling Them Inside The House

-Although a sloppy environment will attract them, having them in your home doesn’t necessarily mean you’re a poor housekeeper–they could be after water.
-If it’s dry outside and there’s not a nearby water source, they will be inside on the hunt for water.
-They’ll find it in houseplants, sinks and drains, pet water dishes and cups left out containing liquids.
+Although a sloppy environment is an attraction, having them in your home doesn’t necessarily mean you’re a poor housekeeper–they could be after water.
+If it’s dry outside and there’s not a nearby drinking source, they will be inside on the hunt for fluids.
+They’ll find it in houseplants, sinks and drains, pet dishes and cups left out containing liquids.